Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Constraint programming model

-with the first part representing the TEC part of the objective and the second part representing the $C_{\max}$ part of the objective.
-Note that when computing the TEC, we consider only energy consumption-intensive tasks in the set $\mathcal{J}$, while for the $C_{\max}$ objective, we consider all of the tasks.
+\end{small} with the first part representing the TEC part of the objective and the second part representing the $C_{\max}$ part of the objective.
+Note that when computing the TEC, we consider only tasks requiring energy consumption in the set $\mathcal{J}$, while for the objective $C_{\max}$, we consider all the tasks.